Travel guide

 eSIM for Scandinavia: internet in Norway, Sweden, and more

-Traveling through the Nordic countries and running out of data just when you're looking for fjords or the Northern Lights is a classic scenario.
-An eSIM for Scandinavia gives you internet as soon as you land in Norway, Sweden, Denmark, Finland, or Iceland, without expensive roaming and without changing your card at every border.
-Here we tell you what it covers, how many GB to get, and the details of roaming that almost no one checks.
+Traveling through the Nordic countries and running out of data just when you're looking for fjords or the Northern Lights is a classic.
+An eSIM for Scandinavia gives you internet as soon as you land in Norway, Sweden, Denmark, Finland, or Iceland, without expensive roaming and without changing cards at every border.
+Here we tell you what it covers, how many GB to take, and the roaming details that almost no one checks.

 Does one eSIM work for all of Scandinavia?

 Yes.
-The most convenient option is a regional eSIM for Europe that covers all five Nordic countries with a single plan and a single price.
-You buy online, install the profile before you leave, and browse in Norway, Sweden, Denmark, Finland, and Iceland without buying a different eSIM in each one.
+The most convenient option is a regional Europe eSIM that covers all five Nordic countries with a single plan and price.
+You buy online, install the profile before you leave, and browse in Norway, Sweden, Denmark, Finland, and Iceland without buying a different eSIM for each country.
 It's the most practical for a multi-country itinerary.

-The alternative is an eSIM per country, which makes sense if you're only going to one destination, for example, just to Norway or just to Iceland.
-But if your plan includes Copenhagen, Stockholm, and then the Norwegian fjords, a regional eSIM avoids installing and paying three times.
-You can see everything together in the Europe eSIM collection.
+The alternative is an eSIM per country, which makes sense if you are going to a single destination, for example only to Norway or only to Iceland.
+But if your plan is Copenhagen, Stockholm, and then the Norwegian fjords, a regional eSIM avoids installing and paying three times.
+You can see it all together in the Europe eSIM.

 eSIM for Scandinavia: internet in Norway, Sweden and more